 Contracting Parties' Goals Priority Secretariat (REMPEC)'s Goals All Contracting Parties to have identified those areas of the Mediterranean where control of maritime traffic could be improved by the establishment of a regime based on the use of AIS in conjunction with VTS and mandatory ship reporting systems, and to have completed approval procedures as soon as possible thereafter.
-High REMPEC to have negotiated, on behalf of Contracting Parties, with appropriate organisations and agencies the international financial assistance required to establish the regime referred to in sub- paragraph a) of this specific objective.
+High REMPEC to have negotiated, on behalf of Contracting Parties, with appropriate organisations and agencies the international financial assistance required to establish the regime referred to in sub- paragraph a) of this Specific Objective.
 All Contracting Parties to continuously improve technical cooperation among VTS Centres of the neighbouring countries and, according to the need, to exchange information about ships by using AIS in the common surveillance area.
 Continu- ous

-1.1 It is evident that the SAFEMED III project, under the management of EMSA, is being instrumental in establishing the basis for the fulfilment of this Specific Objective, bearing in mind that one of the main objectives of the project is the achievement of "sustainable improvement in the protection of Mediterranean waters against the risk of accidents at sea and marine pollution by mitigating the existing imbalance in the application of the EU and those that are members".
+1.1 It is evident that the SAFEMED III project, under the management of EMSA, is being instrumental in establishing the basis for the fulfilment of this Specific Objective, bearing in mind that one of the main objectives of the project is the achievement of "sustainable improvement in the protection of Mediterranean waters against the risk of accidents at sea and marine pollution by mitigating the existing imbalance in the application of the maritime legislation in the region between the Mediterranean partners that are not members of the EU and those that are members".
 Moreover, the project, which is due to conclude during 2016, has among its aims the improvement of the Vessel Traffic Monitoring and Information System (VTMIS) and related maritime services in the Mediterranean.

-2.1 Bearing in mind that the SafeSeaNet vessel traffic monitoring and information system, based on monitoring AIS broadcasts from ships, covers all European coastal waters, Mediterranean coastal States should take full advantage of the system in order to improve the control of maritime traffic through their waters.
+2.1 Bearing in mind that the SafeSeaNet vessel traffic monitoring and information system, based on monitoring Automatic Identification System (AIS) broadcasts from ships, covers all EU coastal waters, Mediterranean coastal States should take full advantage of the system in order to improve the control of maritime traffic through their waters.
 By liaising with EMSA through REMPEC as a first step, Mediterranean coastal States should be able to pinpoint the sea areas where improved control of maritime traffic would significantly enhance maritime safety and, hence, the protection of the marine environment.
-Thereafter, the development and approval of a regime based on the use of AIS in conjunction with VTS and mandatory ship reporting systems at national and, where appropriate, at regional or sub-regional level should follow closely.
+Thereafter, the development and approval of a regime based on the use of AIS in conjunction with Vessel Traffic Services (VTS) and mandatory ship reporting systems at national and, where appropriate, at regional or sub-regional level should follow closely.